Can Collection Companies Charge Interest? B2B Rules Explained

 In almost every B2B jurisdiction the answer is no. A collection agency is an agent of the creditor.
 It enforces rights that already exist in the creditor's books.
 It does not originate a new interest rate against the debtor.
 When a demand letter lists principal plus interest plus fixed compensation, those line items trace back to a statute or a contract the creditor holds, not to a rate the agency invented.

-- The agency is paid by the creditor, typically as a percentage of collected funds.
+Three roles need to stay separated in every file: the creditor owns the principal, statutory interest, and fixed compensation.
+The debtor owes those amounts.
+The agency is paid by the creditor, typically as a percentage of collected funds.

 Statutory Interest Rights Belong to the Creditor